Skip to content

 Leisha Cowan was established by Wendy Cowan and Lucie Feighan who met while training in Weave Design & Production in Termonfeckin, Drogheda, Co Louth

-Leísha Cowan’s textiles are inspired by the ancient landscape of Brú na Bóinne.
+Leísha Cowan’s storied textiles — inspired by sitting in the ancient landscape of Brú na Bóinne.
 This sacred site is also known as the “palace of the Boyne,” a 5,200-year-old Neolithic passage complex in County Meath, Ireland, older than Stonehenge and the Egyptian Pyramids.
 This is a beautiful spacious site nestled in a bend of the River Boyne and its sister waterway, the River Mattock.

 Brú na Bóinne is renowned for its intricate network of underground passageways, standing and carved kerbstones.

-I walk lusciously green country roads to visit Brú na Bóinne from the nearby town of Slane to sit and sketch the cyclical stone markings.
-I sit and sketch with the feminine presence of inner chambers and lintels in the time before these sacred mounds were curtailed to visitors (1997).
+I walk lusciously wilded country roads to visit Brú na Bóinne from the nearby town of Slane to sit and sketch the cyclical stone markings.
+I sit, listen, and sketch with the feminine presence of inner chambers and lintels in the time before these sacred mounds were curtailed to visitors (1997).

 Visit Lucie Feighan’s art